Settling

 Coagulants and flocculants

-Another important dimensioning parameter is the mud storage time.
+Another important dimensioning parameter is the sludge storage time.
 This impacts both the operating costs (OPEX) and the construction costs (CAPEX).
 A larger settling tank can hold more sludge.
 This reduces the frequency of draining required.
 In fact, the more you invest up front (CAPEX), the more you reduce OPEX afterwards.
 Like in any project, it is better to have a long term vision and to estimate the global costs.

 Other parameters